 If you're always forgetting to put lotion on after showering, you're certainly not alone.
 While it's definitely important to moisturize your body — it's easy to put that daily task on the back burner.

-TODAY interviewed beauty editors across the country to discover some of their favorite moisturizing finds and help you get the job done quicker.
+Shop TODAY interviewed beauty editors across the country to discover some of their favorite moisturizing body lotions and help you get the job done quicker.
 Even better, they're all budget-friendly and can be found in a drugstore.

-Whether you're looking for a thick body butter for the cold winter months or a quick in-shower wet skin moisturizer, we've got you covered!
+Whether you're looking for a thick body butter to keep your skin healthy and hydrated or a quick in-shower wet skin moisturizer, we've got you covered!